To grow an awesome beard, simply put away your razor and trimmer and wait.

 When trimming the mustache, I recommend you use a pair of scissors over clippers.
 This will give you a little more control and only cuts a few hairs at a time.
 With the cheek line try to go with your natural line and only trim off the one or two stragglers that are outside that line.

 If you have a very dense cheek, you should trim no lower than the bottom of your nose.
 See this beard infographic for inspiration on the different facial hair styles.

-For the “euro style, corporate look” I’d go with a 1 day to 2 week look.
+For the “euro style, corporate look” I'd go with a 1 day to 2 week look.
 A nice stubble, and trim using clippers on the lowest setting as needed.
-Do not trim up the neck line or cheek line as the natural stubble look is what you should be aiming for.
+Do not trim up the neckline or cheek line as the natural stubble look is what you should be aiming for.

 For a “corporate beard” I would aim for about 1 to 2 month of length.
 It will be good to keep everything trimmed and tidy as mentioned above.
 To keep the length, I'd recommend using scissors instead of clippers.
 This will help prevent against wrong guard mistakes and gives you more control.
 Use a comb to pull out hairs to the desired length and trim away.

 Remember that less is more and you can always trim more another day.
-In terms of maintenance I’d recommend rinsing the beard thoroughly everyday in the shower and apply beard oil daily.
+In terms of maintenance, I'd recommend rinsing the beard thoroughly every day in the shower and apply beard oil daily.
 You can wash the beard with a beard wash anywhere between one and 3 times a week.

 For those growing out the beards, this is where all the fun starts to come in.
 After about 2 months you'll notice your beard does some really funky things.
 What was once a straight and neat look, becomes wavy, curly and what you may think is wild.
 This is natural and it should be embraced as your natural beard.

-At 3 months and longer, you’ll only want to wash your beard about once at week or as needed.
+At 3 months and longer, you'll only want to wash your beard about once a week or as needed.
 Again, a thorough rinsing daily is also recommended.
 Apply daily beard oil for moisturizing, and trim only with scissors.
 Never trim or shave off your beard if you are depressed or under the influence of alcohol.

 A general rule of thumb is for every month of growth give it a day to think about shaving it off.
 So if you've been growing for 6 months, think about it for a week.
 This will prevent any errant beard losses.

-After the beard is dry, use the blow dryer to blow the beard down and into it’s final resting place.
-Use a nice acetate, wooden, or metal comb and finish it off with a boar’s hair brush.
+After the beard is dry, use the blow dryer to blow the beard down and into its final resting place.
+Use a nice acetate, wooden, or metal comb and finish it off with a boar's hair brush.
 Watch this video on how I style my beard.